 A multidisciplinary approach

-With nearly 900 members from 35+ institutions and faculty leadership from more than 14 departments, the Center brings together many disciplines to focus on injury prevention.
+With over 1,000 members from 35+ institutions and faculty leadership from more than 14 departments, the Center brings together many disciplines to focus on injury prevention.
 Center activities encourage interaction among many disciplines to stimulate interdisciplinary collaboration.